-The participants at the CAQ roundtable discussions and indepth interviews agreed that pressure, opportunity, and rationalization are indeed key catalysts for financial reporting fraud.
-They also agreed that senior management has the primary responsibility for deterring and detecting fraud, working in concert with the board of directors and audit committee and the internal and external auditors.
+The participants at the CAQ roundtable discussions and indepth interviews agreed that pressure, opportunity, and raing in concert with the board of directors and audit committee and the internal and external auditors.

 A fundamental underpinning of any company's efforts to deter and detect fraud is a robust system of internal control.
 All key players in the financial reporting supply chain have some responsibility with respect to internal control systems.
 However, the risk of management override of internal controls and other factors means it is not enough to focus only on the design of a company's system of internal control.